NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Fearflower Nectar.md

 **Bulk** L; **Size** med
 **Usage** held-in-two-hands

-The nectar of a night-blooming desert flower attacks a victim’s central nervous system and causes feelings of panic.
+The nectar of a night-blooming desert flower attacks a victim's central nervous system and causes feelings of panic.

 * * *